solvexia/solvexia-api-docs/steps/datasteps.md

 ## Get data step properties

-Request a list of data step properties in a step.
+Returns a list of properties in a data step.

 ```apacheconfig
 GET /v1/steps/{stepId}/properties